Banks

 Irina Tsymbaliuk

-Though Chase is one of the biggest banks in the USA, it doesn’t mean it should fit you to a tee by default.
+Though Chase is one of the biggest banks in the US, it doesn’t mean it should fit you to a tee by default.
 You might be disappointed in their services, minimum balance requirements, interest rates, or any number of other features.
-At some point, your financial circumstances can change, or you can simply decide to shift to another financial institution.
+At some point, your financial circumstances can change, or you can simply decide to move to another financial institution.

-Whatever the reason, if you wonder how to close a Chase account, you should know that it is a straightforward process when approached with the right steps.
-In this review, you’ll find guidance on how to deactivate a Chase bank account, detailing the necessary information and procedures you'll need to follow.
+Whatever the reason, if you’re wondering how to close a Chase savings account or checking account, you should know that it is a straightforward process when approached with the right steps.
+In this review, you’ll find guidance on how to cancel a Chase bank account, detailing the necessary information and procedures you’ll need to follow in a concise checklist.

 Remove Funds From Your Account